Materia-hub/materia/README.md

-  # Circular Materials Exchange Prototype
+  # Materia

-  This is a code bundle for Circular Materials Exchange Prototype.
-The original project is available at https://www.figma.com/design/3HeX7A9BvnfOKdliHmsRSF/Circular-Materials-Exchange-Prototype.
+  This is a code bundle for Materia.
+The original project is available at https://www.figma.com/design/3HeX7A9BvnfOKdliHmsRSF/Materia.

   ## Running the code